larakoseff/LARKOS005_FTO2306_GroupA_Lara_Koseff_IWACapstone/README.md

 ✅ The book list can be filtered by partial matches with the title.

 When the user clicks on the search icon on the top right of the screen, it will pull up a search overlay.
 This will focus the option to search for a title, with a placeholder of “Any”.
-The tile can be search in full, or partially, uppercase or lowercase.
+The tile can be searched in full, or partially, uppercase or lowercase.

 ✅ The book list can be filtered by author.